Travel

 Christine Drinan, Founder

 There’s a new Italian restaurant in town, which in New York City usually does not make the news.
-However, when you’re the second venture of Michelin-starred Rezdora and you have 9+ pastas on the menu, naturally buzz follows.
-This is a first look and review of Massara NYC.
+However, when you’re the second venture of Michelin-starred Rezdôra and you have 9+ kinds of pasta on the menu, naturally buzz follows.

 Atmosphere

 The location can’t get much better for Massara NYC in the heart of the Flatiron.
-Massara is actually right around the corner from its sister restaurant Rezdora, in a space that is about double the size.
-Rezdora’s new venture is a bi-level restaurant that took over the sort of dive-y Punch Bar, a staple in the neighborhood for over 20 years.
+Massara is actually right around the corner from its sister restaurant Rezdôra, in a space that is about double the size.
+Rezdôra’s new venture is a bi-level restaurant that took over the sort of dive-y Punch Bar, a staple in the neighborhood for over 20 years.
 Needless to say they gut renovated the space and there’s no apparent sign of the old Punch Bar left.

 First Impressions

-Once you make it beyond the purgatory of the front area, the rest of the first floor dining room is pretty nondescript.
+Once you make it beyond the purgatory of the front area, the rest of the first-floor dining room is pretty nondescript.
 There’s a bar area with ten seats or so for dining, then a back room with an open kitchen and more tables.
-Up some very tall and steep steps, the second floor has much more ambience.
+Up some very tall and steep steps, the second floor has much more ambiance.
 The bar up there is also more lively in vibe and the overall dining room has warmer lighting.
 The decor is consistent with downstairs, but if you have a choice, this is where you want to sit.

 Food + Beverage

-The guys at Rezdora get a lot of hype for their food.
-I’ve been to Rezdora probably 6-8 times since it opened, and for me, it’s good, but no great shakes.
+The guys at Rezdôra get a lot of hype for their food.
+I’ve been to Rezdôra probably 6-8 times since it opened, and for me, it’s good, but no great shakes.
 The one exception is the Grandma Walking through the Forest in Emilia which is a green cappelletti stuffed with leeks with mushroom puree.
 This dish is one of the best pastas I’ve had in NYC because it’s unique.
 The stuffed pasta of leeks just melts in your mouth.
-When Rezdora took this dish off the menu for a period of time, I never returned.
+When Rezdôra took this dish off the menu for a period of time, I never returned.

 Onto the Main Courses